Elevation Mask Benefits & Best Altitude Mask (2023)

-Elevation masks, often referred to as training masks or altitude masks, have become increasingly popular among athletes and fitness enthusiasts looking to enhance their workout routines.
+Elevation masks, also known as training masks or altitude masks, have gained popularity among athletes and fitness enthusiasts looking to enhance their workout intensity and respiratory performance.

-The terms “training mask,” “elevation mask,” and “altitude mask” are often used interchangeably, but they may have subtle differences.
+Although the terms “training mask,” “elevation mask,” and “altitude mask” are often used interchangeably, they each have specific uses and features.

 What is an Altitude Training Mask?